SpatialUMN/GeoRobustHotspots/README.md

 ## Download and Run
 ### [How to import a GitHub project into Eclipse](https://github.com/collab-uniba/socialcde4eclipse/wiki/How-to-import-a-GitHub-project-into-Eclipse)
 ### Set Variables
-Open [`RunGeo.java`](https://github.com/SpatialUMN/EllipticalHotspots/blob/master/src/elliptical/RunElliptic.java) file, change line 6, 7, and 8.
+Open [`RunGeo.java`](https://github.com/SpatialUMN/GeoRobustHotspots/blob/master/src/georobust/RunGeo.java) file, change line 5, 6, and 7.
-`dataset_path` is the path to your activity file.
+`path` is the path to your activity file.
-`Method` set Method = 1 if you want to use grid method, set Method = 0 if you need naive method.
-`step_size` only has effect if you choose naive method.
-It is the step length used on denominator.
+`cellSize` divide the input data into multiple cellsize x cellsize squares.
+`theta` is the log likelihood ratio threshold.

+### Output Results
+The output will contain the dataset information, how does the algorithm divide the participate the data, the hotspot result information and the running time.
+[Here](https://github.com/SpatialUMN/GeoRobustHotspots/blob/master/Output) is an outcome example you might see.